mwak0006/assessment2/README.md

 # Assessment 2

-Our project, conducted as part of an assessment at Monash University, analyses the World Development Indicators dataset, located here https://databank.worldbank.org/source/world-development-indicators#
+Our project, conducted as part of an assessment at Monash University, analyses the World Development Indicators datas.
+The dataset is sourced from the World Bank and can be accessed here https://databank.worldbank.org/source/world-development-indicators#

 The project directory includes a data folder containing a script to clean the data, the original dataset, and the cleaned dataset in a CSV file.
 The main analysis is presented in the assessment2.rmd file, and the final HTML output can be found in assessment2.html.